Understanding Different Types of Meters

 Use 1 Measuring Refractive Index

-Refractometers measure pharmaceuticals, flavor and fragrance ingredients, chemicals, glass, plastics, etc., for material identification and quality control purposes.
+Refractometers are used to measure pharmaceuticals, flavor and fragrance ingredients, chemicals, glass, plastics, etc., for material identification and quality control purposes.

 Use 2 Measuring Sugar Concentration